h8d13/KADEBOOT/README.md

 cd KADEBOOT && ./install
 ```

 > The dependancy `python-cryptography` is used in LUKS encryption module for Disks section.
+ALso needs `python-pyparted` and `python-pydantic` but these are included in official Arch ISO.

 ## After initial install